In fact, it was one of the perhaps one of the most dead-on CI told-you saws that I've had in the last six months.

 Thank you.

-Uh is this is just this is this is cute.
+This is just, this is cute.

 Rockport, Missouri has an unusual crop.